-- O1 There will be no ground settlement or movement, during and after construction, sufficient to cause an adverse impact on adjoining properties and infrastructure. - O2 There will be no change to the ground water level, during and after construction, sufficient to cause an adverse impact on surrounding properties and infrastructure. - Vibration during construction is minimised or eliminated to ensure no adverse impact on surrounding properties and infrastructure. - O4 The risk of damage to adjacent existing property and infrastructure by the new development with be reduced to a level no greater than that from an event with an "unlikely" likelihood of occurrence and "minor" consequence. - In this control "adverse impact" means any damage caused to the improvements on adjoining properties by the demolition, excavation or construction on the development site.
+01 There will be no ground settlement or movement, during and after construction, sufficient to cause an adverse impact on adjoining properties and infrastructure.

+- 02 There will be no change to the ground water level, during and after construction, sufficient to cause an adverse impact on surrounding properties and infrastructure. - 03 Vibration during construction is minimised or eliminated to ensure no adverse impact on surrounding properties and infrastructure. - 04 The risk of damage to adjacent existing property and infrastructure by the new development will be reduced to a level no greater than that from an event with an "unlikely" likelihood of occurrence and "minor" consequence.

+per 2021 In this control "adverse impact" means any damage caused to the improvements on adjoining properties by the demolition, excavation or construction on the development site.